emhart/10-simple-rules-data-storage/manuscript/manuscript.md

  - Is there a community standard format?

-The answers to these questions can range from simple cases (e.g., sequencing data stored in the FASTA format, which can be used as is throughout the analysis), to experimental designs involving multiple instruments, each with its own output format and conventions.
+The answers to these questions can range from simple cases (e.g., sequencing data stored in the FASTA format, which can be used "as is" throughout the analysis), to experimental designs involving multiple instruments, each with its own output format and conventions.
 Knowing the state in which the data needs to be at each step can help (i) identify software tools to use in converting across